heimrichhannot/contao-subcolumns2grid-migration-bundle/README.md

 You may provide the `--dry-run` option to perform a dry run without committing changes to the database.

-Provide the `--cleanse`|`-c` option to remove all subcolumn content elements and form fields that pose incomplete start&mdash;part&mdash;end series AND that are turned invisible.
+Provide the `--cleanse`|`-c` option to remove all subcolumn content elements and form fields that pose incomplete start&mdash;parts&mdash;end series AND that are turned invisible.
 In case of doubt, run the command without this option first.

 > [!NOTE]
 > The command will always throw an error if it detects any incomplete subcolumn content element series that are visible.